Home - Publications - CV - Links - Copyright 2012 James Mure-Dubois

 Infrared image RGB image

 Before that, I worked on my PhD thesis in the (now closed) Pattern Recognition Laboratory (PARLAB, formerly at UniNE) in the Institute of Microtechnology (IMT) at EPFL.
-My main field of research at ParLab concerned data processing algorithms for new 3D sensors, working both at human scale and at the micro-scale.
+My research at ParLab focused on data processing algorithms for new 3D sensors, working both at human scale and at the micro-scale.
 The goal of my PhD thesis was the development of efficient algorithms allowing to perform recognition of 3D objects in real-time.
 Two fields of application were emphasized: computer vision microscopy for automated assembly (project miniVision) and human presence control systems for security applications (project PersPass) .

 You can find my publications here , or have a look at the publications list from my old (and no longer maintained) university webpage.
 Some of the publications have also been uploaded to EPFL's infoscience website.